 Per Hinduism, the human child is fed breast milk by its human mother for beneath 3 years.
-Once substitution, the cow acts because the mother providing milk for the remainder of the human life – through childhood, adult age and maturity.
+Once substitution, the cow acts because the mother provides milk for the remainder of the human life – through childhood, adult age, and maturity.

-Cows are idolized with oil light-weight, the garland of flower and red color (abir).
-Flour, sel roti, rice and metric capacity unit are fed to cows.
+Cows are idolized with oil light-weight, the garland of flowers, and red color (abir).
+Flour, sel roti, rice, and metric capacity unit are fed to cows.
 Disciples attempt to pass mediate four legs of the cow.

-The cow puja is performed by giving a tika to a cow on her forehead, and a flower garland (Flower Leis) on the neck, and giving smart meals.
+The cow puja is performed by giving a tika to a cow on her forehead, a flower garland (Flower Leis) on her neck, and giving smart meals.
 Homes are cleaned and therefore the doorways and windows are adorned with garlands fabricated from Sayapatri (marigolds) and Makhamali flowers (chrysanthemums).

-Those activity Cow puja place her manure in numerous elements of the house; drink a drop or 2 of the cow’s water, as a vicinity of a purification method.
-Additionally, dip a blade of grass into the water and gently sprinkle it on every other’s body to become nearer to the mother of the universe – cow.
+That activity Cow puja places her manure in numerous elements of the house; drinks a drop or 2 of the cow’s water, as the vicinity of a purification method.
+Additionally, dip a blade of grass into the water and gently sprinkle it on every other’s body to become nearer to the mother of the universe – the cow.

-In the afternoon they clean their homes, paint floors with Red Mud (Rato Mato) and garbage (gobar).
-Tiny circle are created ahead of the most gates and adorned with colorful styles.
-Some folks decision it rangoli.
+In the afternoon they clean their homes and paint floors with Red Mud (Rato Mato) and garbage (gobar).
+Tiny circles are created ahead of most gates and adorned with colorful styles.
+Some folks decide it rangoli.

-Small styles of footsteps are painted from the most entrance to the puja kotha.
-These footsteps are believed to be the footsteps of deity Lakshmi.
+Small styles of footsteps are painted from the entrance to the puja kotha.
+These footsteps are believed to be the footsteps of the deity Lakshmi.